 Northumberland's trails meander through forests, beside picturesque waterways and even over abandoned rail lines that run through farm and wetlands.
 Enjoy hiking, cycling,

 This 4,000 hectare, multi-use area offers year-round recreational opportunities and has over 300km of trails passing through sandy, rolling terrain typical of the Oak Ridges Moraine.
 It's touted as the best place to dirt bike near Toronto.
 Nature study, photography and orienteering are popular activities in the forest as is Treetop Trekking!
 There are many access points, but many activities begin at the Ganaraska Forest Centre on Cold Springs Camp Road north of Ganaraska Cty Rd 9 near Kendal.
 Managed by the Ganaraska Region Conservation Authority 1-905-885-8173 or 905-797-2721 (Forest Centre)

-The Northumberland portion of this trail is accessible at Northumberland's western boundary Cold Springs Camp Road which is off County Rd 9 (10th Line has roadside parking), Morris Road on County Road 45, McDonald Road north of Centreton, and Castleton.
-Follow the white blazes painted on tree trunks as you walk through the Ganaraska Forest.
-Blazes appear on utility poles and posts along the 15km portion from Bewdley to Gore's Landing.
-This portion mainly follows side and unmaintained roads.
-A new extension has been added through the Northumberland County Forest which is as close to a wilderness experience you will have on this entire trail.
+The Northumberland portion of this trail is accessible in many places: at Northumberland's western boundary Cold Springs Camp Road which is off County Rd 9 (10th Line has roadside parking), Morris Road on County Road 45, McDonald Road north of Centreton, and Castleton.
+Follow the white blazes or aluminum strips on tree trunks as you walk through forests and quiet back roads.
 The purchase of a guidebook is recommended.
 For details, call 877-319-0285.